Cyp9715/CPPReference/README.md

 # 3. Introduce namespaces
 - cyp::command
-    + You can use the command.
+    + You can use the Windows command.
 Using commands and receiving command return values are concisely configured.
 - cyp::communication
     + You can use Tcp, Udp communication.
     + You can use Udp multicast communication.